LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/algorithms.rst

 At the most basic level, a *program* is a set of instructions that tell a computer or other machine what to do.
-These instructions consist of a set of commands, calculations and manipulations that achieve a specific result.
+These instructions consist of a set of commands, calculations, and manipulations that achieve a specific result.
 However, the computer cannot solve the problem on its own.
 Someone---a programmer---had to figure out a series of steps for the computer to follow.
 Also, the programmer had to write these steps in a way the computer can